-Arthur joined the firm in 2006.
-Previously, he was a portfolio manager and investment analyst for Carlyle High-Yield Partners.
-He was also a corporate relationship manager for Fleet Securities, as well as a corporate banker with Credit Agricole/Indosuez and ABN-AMRO Bank.
-He has worked in the financial services industry since 1993.
+Prior to joining the firm in 2006, Arthur was a portfolio manager and investment analyst for Carlyle High-Yield Partners.
+He was also a corporate relationship manager for Fleet Securities, as well as corporate banker with Credit Agricole/Indosuez and ABN-AMRO Bank.
+He has over 30 years of investment experience.

-Arthur earned a B.S.B.A. from the University of Denver.
+Arthur received a B.S.B.A. from the University of Denver.

 Performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 Due to market volatility, current performance may be less or higher than the figures shown.
 Investment return and principal value will fluctuate so that upon redemption, shares may be worth more or less than their original cost.
 Performance figures for all Funds reflect contractual waivers and/or expense limitations, without which total returns may have been lower.
 These limitations may be modified or terminated only with Board approval.